HVTN/hvtn.github.io/about.md

 it is understood&#8217;.
 At HVTN, we want to publish writing that affects us before we know why and how it does so, that invites us in and locks the door, that resists simple classification and easy escape.
-We believe in writing that is bigger on the inside, writing that is greater than the sum of its parts.
+We believe in writing that is bigger on the inside, and greater than the sum of its parts.

 ## Editors